SeanKilleen/seankilleen.github.io/_posts/2021-09-28-how-to-keep-a-vm-desktop-awake.md

 * `PressTheKey:` defines the function that we call in the script
 * `Send, {F15}` presses the `F15` key on the keyboard.
 More on this below

-## Why the F15 key?
+## Why the F15 Key?

 You'll note that most keyboards only go up to F12.
 But F13-F15 are valid keys from the olden days.
 Chances are they're not mapped to anything already, because they're not on most keyboards.
-F15 is a solid way to mimic a keyboard press without actually pressing keys that could matter (when you're in the middle of typing or have a window open, for example)
+F15 is a solid way to mimic a keyboard press without actually pressing keys that could matter (when you're in the middle of typing or have a window open, for example.)

+Hope this helps!